dochy-ksti/docchi/docchi_manual/src/b3_conversion/conversion.md

 ### Conversion

-Dochy File System forces the diff files to be placed with an archived source JSON5 file in the same directory.
+Docchi File System forces the diff files to be placed with an archived source JSON5 file in the same directory.

-When the source is modified, diff files will be invalid unless the source file at the time is preserved, and Dochy makes sure the corresponding archive file is always preserved in the same directory.
+When the source is modified, diff files will be invalid unless the source file at the time is preserved, and Docchi makes sure the corresponding archive file is always preserved in the same directory.

 When the source is modified, we'll have the current and old source files.
 Since we can get the old and the current type data from them, we can adjust the old data to be compatible with the current version.

-In Dochy, if a variable is removed in a new version, the corresponding variable in the old data is also removed in the adjustment process, and it shouldn't cause any problem.
+In Docchi, if a variable is removed in a new version, the corresponding variable in the old data is also removed in the adjustment process, and it shouldn't cause any problem.

 What about adding a variable?

-In Dochy, when we try to get a value from a variable, and the value hasn't been modified, its default value will be returned.
+In Docchi, when we try to get a value from a variable, and the value hasn't been modified, its default value will be returned.
 When a variable is added in a new version, since the old data doesn't have the variable, the default value will be returned.
 It's basically safe, but sometimes, it's not.